mlpack/blog/doc/tutorials/GSoC2014Intro.md

+@brief mlpack in Google Summer of Code 2014
+@author Marcus Edel
-Title: Welcome Google Summer of Code 2014 Students!
+@page GSoC2014Intro mlpack in Google Summer of Code 2014
-Date: 2014-05-03 14:09:00
+@date 2014-05-03 14:09:00

-Tags: gsoc
-Author: Marcus Edel
+@section GSoC2014Intro mlpack in Google Summer of Code 2014

 We are pleased to welcome the following students to work with us closely this summer on five Google Summer of Code projects!